 Katie Daher, Manager of Ochsner’s Volunteer Services, has even seen the impact that volunteerism can have on one’s own health and well-being.
 Whether to fulfill a desire to make an impact on their community, or to serve the purpose of helping one to move forward in their personal life, Katie expresses that the work that they do also allows them, “to put their situation in perspective and gives them something to look forward to.
 Feeling useful undoubtedly helps with the volunteer’s emotional well-being.”

 This very culture of generosity amongst volunteers at Ochsner is also prevalent in the team who serve at Ochsner.
-In 2015, Ochsner physicians and employees came together to contribute a record-breaking $1,570,814 in gifts and pledges to the health system.
 Many employees chose to designate their gifts to the Employee Assistance Fund, which helps co-workers in times of personal need.
 As shared by Odette Miguelez, International Transplant Coordinator at Ochsner, she gives to the campaign because “it’s my small way of saying thank you for everything I have been given in my life.”

 Here are some ideas on how you can give back to Ochsner on GivingTuesday or any day of the year: